-With respect to sexual abuse or sexual harassment:
+With respect to Sexual abuse or Sexual harassment:

-- (a) A club must terminate the membership of any Rotarian who admits to, is convicted of, or is otherwise found to have engaged in sexual abuse or sexual harassment; - (b) A non-Rotarian who admits to, is convicted of, or is otherwise found to have engaged in sexual abuse or sexual harassment must be prohibited from working with protected persons in a Rotary context.
-A club may not grant membership to a person who is known to have engaged in sexual abuse or sexual harassment; and - (c) If an investigation into a claim of sexual abuse or sexual harassment is inconclusive, then, for the safety of protected persons and the protection of the respondent, additional safeguards must be put into place to assure the protection of any youth with whom the respondent may have future If there are subsequent claims of sexual abuse or sexual contact. harassment, the respondent shall be permanently prohibited from working with protected persons in a Rotary context.
-Regardless or criminal or civil guilt, the continued presence of the respondent could be detrimental to the reputation of Rotary and could be harmful to protected persons.
-It can also benefit the respondent in preventing additional accusations from others.
-A respondent who is accused but later cleared of charges may apply to be reinstated to participate in programs involving protected persons.
+- (i) A Rotary Club must terminate the membership of any Rotarian who admits to, is convicted of, or is otherwise found to have engaged in Sexual abuse or Sexual harassment; - (ii) A non-Rotarian who admits to, is convicted of, or is otherwise found to have engaged in Sexual abuse or Sexual harassment must be prohibited from working with Protected Persons in a Rotary context.
+A Rotary Club may not grant membership to a person who is known to have engaged in Sexual abuse or Sexual harassment; and - (iii) If an investigation into a claim of Sexual abuse or Sexual harassment is inconclusive, then, for the safety of Protected Persons and the protection of the Respondent, additional safeguards must be put into place to assure the protection of any Youth with whom the Respondent may have future contact.
+If there are subsequent claims of Sexual abuse or Sexual harassment, the Respondent shall be permanently prohibited from working with Protected Persons in a Rotary context.
+Regardless or criminal or civil guilt, the continued presence of the Respondent could be detrimental to the reputation of Rotary and could be harmful to protected persons.
+It can also benefit the Respondent in preventing additional accusations from others.
+A Respondent who is accused but later cleared of charges may apply to be reinstated to participate in programs involving Protected Persons.
 Reinstatement is not a right, and no guarantee can be made that he or she will be granted re-instatement.